 - Commonwealth Bank of Australia in defending an investor class action relating to a forestry-based managed investment scheme

-- OZ Minerals in successfully defending three funded shareholder class actions, the most recent being a substantial multiparty class action arising out of the merger between Oxiana and Zinifex
+- OZ Minerals in defending three funded shareholder class actions, the most recent being a substantial multiparty class action arising out of the merger between Oxiana and Zinifex

 - Centro in defending several landmark multiparty litigation-funded shareholder class actions which involved allegations of contraventions of Australian securities laws and in the context of the A$16 billion restructure of the Centro Group.
 This was the ﬁrst series of class actions in Australia involving competing proceedings run by diﬀerent plaintiﬀ law ﬁrms and funders